 One staple of the baby keepsake box though is the footprints.
 When he was very small, we did a pottery café with our NCT group and managed to make an awesome little ceramic surfboard with his footprints on.
 Every month or so we get another set of prints done on paper at our local baby group.
-I have to say, this looked pretty easy, so I came out cockily think I’d do this at home myself; knock up a few birthday cards for the family, bish-bash-bosh… It was not easy alone.
-I struggled wrestling my baby onto a wodge of card doing this alone… I do not recommend doing this alone.
+I have to say, this looked pretty easy, so I came out cockily think I’d do this at home myself; knock up a few birthday cards for the family, bish-bash-bosh… it was not easy alone!
+As I wrestled a curled, unwilling foot onto some card I had to think “there must be an easier way… an easier, less messy way”.
 At the end of the session I had 5 cards that were smudged from baby fighting being plonked onto some paper (they’re so much stronger than they look), myself covered in gold paint and a lovely puddle of baby sick on the carpet.

 As cool as prints are though, I really wanted something more traditional; 3D imprints of those tiny baby hands and feet.
 So, to Amazon I went, and came across this kit*.
 It boasts “No-mess impression material”, which sounded perfect after the paint ordeal, and was “100% safe and non-toxic”, which is also great as I don’t want to poison my son.

 The frame was well packaged, and came with everything required to make 2 imprints framed around a photo.
 Being fulfilled by Amazon it came the next day, although the packaging did have a few mistranslations… which cheapens the look of the product if you’re giving it as a gift.